 How important is the data on your Mac to you?
 If you’re like most people, your Mac has valuable info on it.
 Everything from the address list for your wedding invitations to copies of your tax returns.
 If something were to happen to your data, the losses might be irreplaceable.
 Fortunately, Mac provides options for quickly and easily backing up and restoring information on your Mac.
+Doing this, along with taking good care of your privacy settings on Mac, might save you a lot of trouble.
 Take a few moments to learn how to safeguard your Mac today.

 Adding a Silver Lining to Your Cloud